quixio/template-prometheus-monitoring/README.md

-## Publishing Metrics to the PushGateway (Prometheus)
+## Publishing Metrics to the Pushgateway (Prometheus)

 ### Included Example Application
-This template includes two different deployments of the `resource-usage-generator-app` to showcase publishing metrics to the `PushGateway` using Python's `Prometheus` library.
+This template includes two different deployments of the `resource-usage-generator-app` to showcase publishing metrics to the `Pushgateway` using Python's `Prometheus` library.

 To learn more, check out the `metrics_scraper.py` file which houses most of the data scraping/pushing logic.